 SKILLS THAT LAST A LIFE TIME

-Simply put, 21st Century skills are 12 recognised abilities that today’s students need to succeed in their careers during the Information Age.
-At the International Helen O’Grady Academy we tackle the most important ones which can be further put into 2 groups:
+Simply put, 21st Century skills are 12 recognised abilities that today’s students need to succeed in their chosen paths in a Global Economy.
+At the international Helen O’Grady Drama Academy, we focus on 4 of the broader skills with spin-offs into the other 8.
+These are:

 1. Critical Thinking

 These skills are intended to help students keep up with the lightning-pace of today’s modern markets.
-They are vital tools to hold down jobs in the information-age.
+They are vital tools to holding down jobs in the information-age.

 Each skill is unique in how it helps students, but they all have one quality in common: They’re essential in the age of the Internet.

-Stop right there if that covers all the information you require and head off to the nearest Helen O’Grady Academy to see how we can help you.
+Stop right there if that covers all the information you require.
 If, however, you’d like to delve a little deeper, keep reading.
 We’ve further broken the Learning Skills as we see these to be essential for a more rounded education, and because they’re the ones we focus on most of all – together with a good smattering of Confidence.

 Critical thinking is focused, careful analysis of something to better understand it.
 When people speak of “left brain” activity, they are usually referring to critical thinking.
 Here are some of the main critical-thinking abilities: